Heimdall-Framework/heimdall-framework/README.md

 where `<LOCATION>` is the path to the directory on your system.

 Now you can clone the repository with `git@github.com:Heimdall-Framework/heimdall-framework.git` and proceed to starting Heimdall in GUI or NOGUI mode.

+## Execution
-In order to do it you must enter in heimdall-framework/source/python and run `./main.py NOGUI` (for NOGUI mode) or `./main.py GUI` (for GUI mode).
+In order to run the program, you must enter in the heimdall-framework/source/python directory and run `./main.py NOGUI` (for NOGUI mode) or `./main.py GUI` (for GUI mode).

 ## Possible issues: